uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 d.
 Can you find out how many subjects there are?

-`nrow(goog$`
+`nrow(goog)`

 ## Homework

+1. Go through the steps under the [Google sheets](#google-sheets) section, and write them down in a file.
+Save the file with the `.R` extension.
+Click the 'source' button to run the whole file in one go.
+Look at the results.
+Now update your google sheet with a new row of data.
+Run the file again.
+What happens?

-1. Can you import and look at the `outreach.csv` dataset?
+2. Can you import and look at the `outreach.csv` dataset?
 What is the average heart rate?
 How many patients were accepted to ICU (the column is called `icu_accept`), and what was the mortality?